James M Deem writes:

-Recently, I spent two days at the J. Sterling Morton High School District 201, talking to different groups of high school students about writing and researching.
+I spent two days at the J. Sterling Morton High School District 201, talking to students about writing and researching.

 Everyone received a copy of my book, which I autographed after our session.
 You asked really good questions, and I enjoyed our time together.
-It was a really special day!
+It was a very special day!

 I want to thank your exceptional librarian and staff--Mrs. Burke, Mrs. Ruiz, and Mrs. Kazda!
 Mrs. Burke planned and arranged a truly wonderful day for everyone involved!